-Chris Pendleton is an Executive Vice President and the Chief Marketing & Enrollment Officer at Southern Virginia University.
+Chris Pendleton is the Chief Marketing & Communications Officer at Southern Virginia University.
 In this senior leadership role, Pendleton oversees marketing and enrollment efforts at the university, including stewardships for admissions, communications, creative media, public affairs, and student success.

 Since Pendleton began leading the university’s marketing efforts in 2014, he has helped increase total enrollments by more than 90 percent, making Southern Virginia University one of the fastest-growing private, residential colleges anywhere.
 In addition to leading unprecedented growth, Pendleton’s other notable accomplishments include: